Alluxio/alluxio/deploy/vagrant/README.md

 	|-- files
 	|---- ...
 	|-- tasks
-	|---- download_release.yml   # if you how to download binary release of this framework
+	|---- download_release.yml   # if you want to support deploying releases instead of downloading src code and compile, this file specifies how to download binary release of this framework
 	|---- clone_remote_repo.yml  # how to git clone the repo
 	|---- compile.yml            # how to compile
 	|---- config.yml             # how to configure the framework
 	|---- rsync_dist.yml         # only master will download/compile, how do slaves rsync the binary distribution from master
 	|---- start.yml              # how to start the framework

+Then compose the task ymls in playbook.yml

+**Interface**

-For these two extension tasks, the interface is the combination of:
+For these two extension tasks, the "Interface" is the combination of:

 1. directory structure
 2. name and semantic of the yml files

 read existing roles/ufs_xxx and roles/spark, you'll understand the interface.

+**Implementation**

-If you need to write bash to implement these interfaces, put them under files/, if the implementation is related to ufs, put them under ufs_xxx/files, like `ufs_hadoop2/compile_tachyon.sh`, `ufs_hadoop2/compile_spark.sh`, etc. then include the bash scripts with ansible's `script` module in roles/xxx/tasks/*.yml.
+If you need to write bash to implement the interfaces, put them under files/.

+If the implementation is related to ufs, put them under ufs_xxx/files, like `ufs_hadoop2/compile_tachyon.sh`, `ufs_hadoop2/compile_spark.sh`, etc.

+Then include the bash scripts with ansible's `script` module in roles/xxx/tasks/*.yml.

+**Conditional Variable**

-After coding your extension, you need to compose the components in playbook.yml, if you need to pass conditional variables, pass them in Vagrantfile in `ans.extra_vars`.
+If you need to use conditional variables when composing tasks in playbook.yml, pass them in `ans.extra_vars` in Vagrantfile.

 **Relative Path**

-1. in the same role, directly using the name of bash scripts in `files/` in `script`, `synchronize`, `copy` modules in `tasks/` without considering relative path.
+1. when you want to use files under files directory in tasks directory of the same role, reference the file name directly.

+	e.x.
+If you want to use `roles/role1/files/shell1.sh` in `roles/role1/tasks/task1.yml`, directly write `shell1.sh` in modules like `script: shell1.sh`, `synchronize: shell1.sh`, `copy: shell1.sh`, etc. Ansible
+will take care of relative path referencing for you.

-2. relative paths in roles/xxx/tasks is relative to current task yml file, for example:
+2. other paths in roles/xxx/tasks is relative to current task yml file.

-in tasks, when including tasks in other roles, use path relative to current task file like `-- include: ../../xxx/tasks/xxx.yml`, e.x. roles/tachyon/tasks/compile.yml includes roles/lib/tasks/maven.yml, it should write
-`-- include: ../../lib/tasks/maven.yml`
+	e.x.
+If `roles/tachyon/tasks/compile.yml` want to include `roles/lib/tasks/maven.yml`, it should write `include: ../../lib/tasks/maven.yml`

 ## Start a cluster